GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/Maps.md

 #
 ```

-I can't figure out a way not to get the lines at the top and bottom of the NTZ so just crop them out manually afterwards.
+I can’t figure out a way not to get the lines at the top and bottom of
+the NTZ so just crop them out manually afterwards.